-FREQUENCY OBSERVATION TOOL FOR WBL/YAP STUDENTS
+FREQUENCY OBSERVATION ON TOOL FO OR WBL/Y AP STUD ENTS

 Student Name: Job Title:

 Teacher/Coordinator Name: School Name:

-Organization/Company Name: Supervisor/Obs server Name:
+Organization/Company Name: Supervisor/Obs erver Name:

-Work Start Date: Date Observed :
+Work Start Date: Date Observed:

 DIRECTIONS: The headings in the red boxes are the standards of performance.
 The items in the left column under each of the red boxes are the attributes/competency/skills to be evaluated.
 The definitions for each attribute/competency/skill can be found at the end of this document for reference.
 Please place a check mark ✓ in the appropriate column to SELDOM OBSERVED Needs immediate improvement OBSERVED SOMETIMES This competency/ skill is observed on an infrequent basis, there is a clear development opportunity here OBSERVED This competency/ skill is observed, please continue to focus on it so that it is observed constantly without exception CONSISTENTLY OBSERVED This competency/ skill is observed on a constant basis, everyone in contact with this person would observe excellence in this area N/A

-Perso Attitude nal Characteris tics 1
+Attitude Perso nal Characterist ics

 Initiative Flexibility Organization Discipline Integrity

-Interactions with Others

-Respect
+ctions with Oth ers l

-Effective Communication
+Respect Effective Communication

+Teamwork

-Teamwork oyer Expectatio ne
+oyer Expectatio ns

+Attendance and Punctuality

+Customer Service

-Attendance and Punctuality Customer Service Critical Thinking and Problem Solving Technology Usage and Social Media Ethics Professionalism Adherence to Policy
+Critical Thinking and Problem Solving Technology Usage and Social Media Ethics

-nnical Evaluatio on 1
+Professionalism

+Adherence to Policy

+hnical Evaluatio n

 Proficiency of Job Tasks Identified on Training Plan

-In order to attain a GeorgiaBEST@Work certificate: (1) The student must have an 80% overall average rating of "observed" or higher.
-(2) The student must not have been fired from work during the evaluation period.
-(3) The student must maintain minimum employee performance evaluation of "meets standards."
-(4) The teacher will submit this evaluation online and maintain a record of the original document according to school policy. for a period of at Supervisor's nce and has been obs ମ erved gnature
+(1) The student must have an 80% overall average rating of "obs (2) The student must not have been fired from work during the e (3) The student must maintain minimum employee performance "meets standards." served" or higher. valuation period. se evaluation of Employee had sa for a period of at Supervisor's nce and has been obs erved ignature

-There are 15 attribute/competency/skill categories; the student must have been rated as "observed" o "consistently observed" in at least 12 of the 15 categories which is 80%.
-If a student is rated "seldom observed" in ANY category, the supervisor should provide a performance improvement plan and work with that individual to improve in that area.
-The student could still be eligible for a GeorgiaBEST@Work certificate if he/she shows improvement by the or Student's Signatu Date: re: (see page 2 for
+(4) The teacher will submit this evaluation online and maintain original document according to school policy.
+There are 15 attribute/competency/skill categories; the student must have be "consistently observed" in at least 12 of the 15 categories which is 80%. or Student's Sianatui re:

+If a student is rated "seldom observed" in ANY category, the supervise performance improvement plan and work with that individual to improve in the could still be eligible for a GeorgiaBEST@Work certificate if he/she shows next rating period and meets the other criteria listed above.
+Date: (see page 2 for